Water-Wise Gardening Tips

 Weeping soaker-hoses, drip emitters, and bubblers are among the best irrigation devices for water-wise gardens.
 Some existing sprinkler heads can be easily converted.
 These used in conjunction with mulches will greatly reduce the need for water.
 Grouping plants with similar water needs together makes for more efficient water management.
 Selecting native plants when possible and giving new plantings the benefit of cooler seasons to get established will also help.
 In the West, fall is the best season to add shrubs, natives, and hearty perennials.
 Elsewhere, spring is best.
 Well-rooted plants can better withstand the stresses of summer heat.
 Annual bedding plants do best if started from seed, but those from 6-packs will thrive too if deeply watered during warmer months.
 I harvest the moisture run-off from my roof.
 Rain barrel systems are a win-win.
 Many double as planters and some qualify for rebates in drought-stricken states.
 I fill a bucket while waiting for shower water to get hot and use it to water my container gardens.
 I also use gray bath water for irrigation, and it surprises me how much fresh water I save!

-Mulches keep evaporation to a minimum and cool roots.
+Mulches keep evaporation to a minimum, encourage earthworms, and cool roots.
 Place them 4-6" away from plant centers.They can be made from cardboard sheets and layers of uncolored newspaper.
-Other options are straw (not hay), wood chips, coco fiber or coco shells (not recommended for dogs), leaves, and compost.
+Other options are straw, wood chips, coir fiber, leaves, and compost.

 There are so many viable alternatives to thirsty plants and practical ways to handle those favorites which do require more water.
 Bulbs, rhizomes, and tuberous plants like dahlia, daylily, bearded iris, and agapanthus are nice additions to water-wise gardens as are most woody shrubs and trees.
 Agave and succulents add beautiful diversity along with flowy ornamental grasses, cordylines, and phormiums.
 Australian and South African specimens like kangaroo paw, grevillea, and leucodendron give gardens unique touches and that "WOW- factor."
 Hearty salvia, Jerusalem sage, penstemon, and yarrow are water-smart cottage favorites.
 Citrus, pomegranate, lavender, and rosemary are just a few among the many Mediterranean specimens suited for drier climates.
 Consider reducing turf areas with meandering walkways or dry creeks.
 Expanding flower beds and accenting them with well-placed rocks and attractive ground cover adds lushness without high water need.
 Birdbaths and garden benches break up visual monotony while adding function.
 Interspersed container gardens and empty pottery tumbles add even more visual interest and flexibility with ease of movement.
 Unleash your creativity!